momentarypause/ElectionAnalysis/README.md

   - Charles Casper Stockham
   - Diana DeGette
   - Raymon Anthony Doane
- - The candidate results were:
+ ### Results
  - Charles Casper Stockham received 85,213 votes, which was 23.0% of the total votes.
  - Diana DeGette received 272,892 votes, which was 73.8% of the total votes.
  - Raymon Anthony Doane received 11,606 votes, which was 3.1% of the total votes.

- - **The winner of the election was Diana DeGette with 73.8% of the popular vote.**
+ #### The winner of the election was Diana DeGette with 73.8% of the popular vote.